Stmarys8747

 We use the National Curriculum programmes of study as the basis for the children's learning and we enhance this by planning in the non-statutory requirements of the curriculum.
 Wherever possible, we make great use of the local area to tailor the curriculum to meet the needs of the children in our area.
 We provide a curriculum that develops children academically, physically, and socially.
 As well as teaching key skills in English and Maths, the pupils are encouraged to tackle problems and work independently in all subjects.

 All national curriculum subjects are taught.
 We follow a rolling programme using a theme-based based approach that links the different areas of the curriculum and enables learning to build upon prior knowledge with vocabulary feeding throughout it.
 Each lesson is adapted to meet the needs of the children so that every child can access the curriculum.
-We provide a curriculum map each helf term showing the learning in each subject.
+We provide a curriculum map each half term showing the learning in each subject.
 If parents require more detailed information about the curriculum, we invite them to ask their child's class teacher who will be more than happy to give further information.

 Visitor and Visits